dolansanchez/MMIWG-Project/README.md

 MMIWG-Project:
 A repository for code used in my Capstone Project at the University of Arizona iSchool.
+This code was written to clean Twitter data and run a simple dictionary based affect analysis as part of my Capstone Project at UA iSchool.
 The project analyzes a corpus of Tweets related to the movement behind Missing and Murdered Indigenous Women and Girls, #MMIWG.
 The tweets were collected using Twarc, a command line tool and Python library for archiving Twitter JSON data: https://github.com/DocNow/twarc

 Getting Started: